MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/export-to.md

 >
 > * Exporting a Power BI report to file using the `exportToFile` API, is not supported for [Premium Per User (PPU)](../../enterprise/service-premium-per-user-faq.yml).

 The `exportToFile` API supports concurrent export job requests.
 The maximum number of concurrent requests supported is 500.
-To avoid exceeding the limit and getting a *Too Many Requests (429)* error, either distribute the load over time, or get a larger capacity.
+To avoid exceeding the limit and getting a *Too Many Requests (429)* error, either distribute the load over time, or across capacities.

 <sup>1</sup> SKUs greater than 100 GB aren't available in all regions.
 To request using these SKUs in regions where they're not available, contact your Microsoft account manager.